plforacle/mysql-rag/build-chatbot/build-chatbot.md

 In this lab, you will be guided through the following tasks:

-- Execute the prompts to build the application
+- Execute each prompt to build the application
+- Test each task before moving to the next one.

 ### Prerequisites

 - An Oracle Trial or Paid Cloud Account
-- Some Experience with MySQL SQL and  PHP
 - Completed Lab 2
+- Access to claude.ai
+- Apache Web server with PHP 8.2+
+- Access to Claude 3.7 Sonnet Chat
+- Access to OpenAI API plus API key for 'gpt-4o-mini'  AI model
+- Basic understanding of HTML, CSS, JavaScript and PHP

 ## Task 1: Build Basic Chat Interface (Full-Screen Version)